Skip to main content

 1. Open the cited passage.
 Do not accept a summary claim without seeing the source text behind it.

-4. Flag unsupported legal conclusions.
-A tool can point to relevant language.
-It cannot tell you whether that language is enforceable or favorable in your jurisdiction.
+4. Flag legal claims.
+A tool can point to useful text.
+It cannot decide whether that text is valid, fair, or safe in your country.

 If the review set mixes contracts with other legal filings, see the guide to legal document analysis AI for that broader document set.
 Use an AI citation checker to confirm that citations are accurate before relying on any AI contract analysis output.